Why do you need to buy student travel insurance?

 What are you planning to do?

 The last question to consider is what are you planning to do?
 Cultural tourism that involves spending lots of time in museums, art galleries, and walking around cities to admire the architecture is very different from adventure tourism that includes bungee jumping and white-water rafting.
 Not all insurance companies insure adventure holidays in their standard policies, however they may offer additional cover options at an additional premium.
 Some don’t cover adventure holidays at all, and some cover it from the get go as part of their standard insurance policies.
-Do find out if you are insured before you commit to any adventure sports.
+Do find out if you are insured before you commit to any adventure sports or ride a scooter, moped or motorcycle.

 We understand you are young and free...